ofi5/Portfolio_NEOGCAMP/README.md

 This is a Portfolio of all the projects which I did as part of Level 0 of NeogCamp.
+My portfolio contain a home page, links project app and their github repo and blogs.

-Here's a screenshot and small description of the marks.
+Here's a screenshot and small description of all the marks.

 <HR>